jaypreet123/Populus-github/README.md

 ![App Screenshot](https://user-images.githubusercontent.com/81978167/134903843-06bc1a88-0f14-47bd-831a-276c89134855.png)

-## Site served tags
+## Site served creatives

-Site-served tags are individual tags for each of your 1x1 placements.
-Site-served tags are needed when publishers are serving your ads directly and your third-party platform is only tracking the ads.
+Site-served creatives are raw HTML or image files that are hosted by publishers instead of advertisers.
+We may receive one or more zipped HTML files or image files representing the creatives

 Here is an example of site served tag